Jetstar’s mission is to offer all day, every day low fares to enable more people to fly to more places, more often.

 The Jetstar Group has grown from providing employment to around 400 people in 2004 to about 7,000 across Asia Pacific today.

 The Jetstar Group is led by Chief Executive Officer, Jayne Hrdlicka.
-CEOs of the Jetstar airlines are: David Hall (Jetstar Australia and New Zealand), Barathan Pasupathi (Jetstar Asia), Miyuki Suzuki (Jetstar Japan), Le Hong Ha (Jetstar Pacific) and Edward Lau (Jetstar Hong Kong).
+CEOs of the Jetstar airlines are: David Hall (Jetstar Airways in Australia and New Zealand), Barathan Pasupathi (Jetstar Asia Airways), Gerry Turner (Jetstar Japan) and Le Hong Ha (Jetstar Pacific Airlines).